stancox/checker/README.md

 echo ":checkered_flag:" >> $1
 ```

-you can also append the flag to the first line of commit message, by changing last line with:
+you can also prepend the flag to the first line of commit message, by changing last line with:

 ``` bash
 text=`echo -n ':checkered_flag: '; cat $1`